lkuper/CSE290Q-2019-09/course-overview.md

 Although SAT and SMT solvers are widely used across many areas of computer science, they are often "black boxes" to their users.
 This course is for those who want to look under the hood and learn how solvers work, perhaps with the goal of implementing a new domain-specific solver or solver extension.

 The first part of the course will focus on SAT and SMT solver internals and will have a lecture format.
-After that, the course will switch to a seminar format in which students will read and present papers on solver-aided programming tools (e.g., [Liquid Haskell](https://ucsd-progsys.github.io/liquidhaskell-blog/), [Rosette](https://emina.github.io/rosette/), [Potassco](https://potassco.org/)) and various applications of solvers and solver-aided programming, with a focus on distributed and/or data-intensive systems (e.g., [Quelea](http://kcsrk.info/papers/quelea_pldi15.pdf), [Q9](http://kcsrk.info/papers/oopsla18-q9.pdf),  [LogicBlox](http://www.cs.ox.ac.uk/dan.olteanu/papers/logicblox-sigmod15.pdf)).
-The [readings page](http://composition.al/CSE290Q-2019-09/readings.html) has the current schedule of readings.
+After that, the course will switch to a seminar format in which students will read and present papers on solver-aided languages (like [Dafny](https://rise4fun.com/Dafny/), [Liquid Haskell](https://ucsd-progsys.github.io/liquidhaskell-blog/) and [Rosette](https://emina.github.io/rosette/)), solver-aided systems (like [KLEE](https://klee.github.io/) and [Quelea](http://kcsrk.info/Quelea/)), and domain-specific solvers (like [Reluplex](https://arxiv.org/pdf/1702.01135.pdf).
+The [readings page](readings.html) has the current schedule of readings.

-Students will be expected to carry out an independent research project of their own choosing that fits (perhaps loosely) with the course theme of SMT solvers and solver-aided systems.
+Students will be expected to carry out an independent research project of their own choosing that fits (perhaps loosely) with the course theme of SMT solving and solver-aided systems.

 ## Background you'll need